Manual scan

 When scanning Linux, macOS, FreeBSD, and ESX systems, the following command line parameters can be used:

-• -silent allows to scan an asset without user interaction.
+• -silent allows you to scan an asset without user interaction.
 Only the scan progress percentage will be displayed;

 3. Import the data into your Storage